 These falls are located in the Ho’olawa Valley.
 The Twin Falls are the lower falls, easily accessible from the parking lot.
 The upper falls are the Caveman Falls and require a short hike under a gravel road.
 Flash floods occur so make sure to check out the latest conditions before taking a dip.

 The views from the Garden of Eden Arboretum are renowned.
 Plus, you’ll find rainbow eucalyptus trees here.
 If you missed the ones along the road (where there’s just a small turnout to leave the car), you can check them out here.
 Admission costs $15 per adult and $5 per child.
 The Ke’anae Arboretum at mile marker #16 makes for a great, and free, alternative.

 Prepare for some dramatic views of the coastline.

 A great, free alternative to the Garden of Eden Arboretum, offering some wonderful panoramas and rainbow eucalyptus trees.
 There’s a walkway from where you can admire many tropical plants and flowers.
 It’s right in between this mile marker and the next.

 I’ve done plenty of research on Maui’s banana bread and almost all sources mention this as the best on offer.
+It goes without saying that this makes it one of the best Road to Hana stops.
 To reach the stand, turn off to Ke’anae Landing.

 Also referred to as Three Bears because of the three parallel streams, this impressive waterfall is located very close to the road.
 The only downside is that there’s no actual parking lot, only a small turnout.